mikimer/LoRa/README.md

 The hardware is assembled.
 You still have a few steps to go but you're getting close!

-1. Open the [Arduino code](assets/LoRa_Arduino_quickstart_April2016.ino) on the Arduino IDE
-_Save it in a folder using the same name:_ 'LoRa_Arduino_quickstart_April2016'
-2. In the *** Select the current mDot *** section of the Arduino code, replace:
+1. Open your Arduino code that you customized with your unique `Network_ID` and `Network_key`.
+2. Use the USB Type A-B cable to connect the Arduino to your computer.
+3. Upload the code from your IDE to the Arduino.
    a.
-'Network_key' with the Senet's 'App Key'
+In the 'Tools' tab, select the 'Arduino/Genuino Uno' board, and the port corresponding to your USB cable _(/dev/cu.usbmodem1411 for Mac)_
    b.
-'Network_ID' with Senet's 'Application'
-3. Connect the USB Type A-B cable to your computer
-4. Upload the Arduino code
-   a.
-In the 'Tools' tab, select the 'Arduino/Genuino Uno' board, and the port corresponding to the one you plugged your USB cable in (/dev/cu.usbmodem1411 for Mac)
-   b.
-Open the 'Serial window'
+Open the `Serial Monitor` window in the IDE.
    c.
 Select 9600 baud as a baude rate
    d.
-Click on the 'upload' arrow
+Click on the `upload` arrow
    e.
 Wait until it is 'Done uploading.'
-5. After a few seconds, the 'Serial window' writes:
-   _'Successfully joined the LoRa network.
+4. You can monitor the Arduino in the Serial Monitor window -- things are good when you see `Successfully joined the LoRa network.
-    Arduino is beginning to read the sensors and send data...'_
+    Arduino is beginning to read the sensors and send data...`
-6. Play with your three sensors and check if the data comes through on your Senet account.
+5. Play with your three sensors and check if the data comes through on your Senet account.
    _Notice that the_ 'time_threshold' _is set at 900.
-The data will be sent every 15 minutes unless you click the button 20 times in a row._
+The data will be sent every 15 minutes unless you click the button 10 times in a row._
-7. Now, you can go on the Google Drive you created and start using the data generated!

-You're all set, congratulations!
+You're sending data via LoRa, congratulations!

 ![](assets/test_drive.png)

-Let us know how it went via [@OrangeIoTstudio](https://twitter.com/orangeiotstudio)

 ### Send data from Senet via Zapier to a Google Spreadsheet